hero image

 Richard Powers

-Associate Professor, Teaching Stream, Organizational Behaviour and Human Resource Management
+Associate Professor, Organizational Behaviour and Human Resource Management, University of Toronto

 Avni Shah

-Associate Professor, Marketing, Department of Management, University of Toronto Scarborough, and Academic Director, Creative Destruction Lab – Toronto
+Associate Professor, Marketing, University of Toronto Scarborough; Academic Director, Creative Destruction Lab – Toronto, University of Toronto

-Modules: Fan Engagement & Market Development & AI and Technology Applications in Sports
+Modules: Marketing & Fan Engagement; AI and Technology Applications in Sport

 Walid Hejazi